remp2020/remp/Mailer/README.md

 | 403 Forbidden | The authorization failed (provided token was not valid) |
 | 404 Not found | Referenced resource wasn't found |

-If possible, the response includes `application/json` encoded payload with message explaining the error further.
+If possible, the response includes `application/json` encoded payload with a message explaining the error further.

 ---